-- C. "director" means the secretary; - D. "health facility" means a public hospital, profit or nonprofit private hospital, general or special hospital, outpatient facility, crisis triage center, maternity home or shelter, freestanding birth center, adult daycare facility, nursing home, intermediate care facility, boarding home not under the control of an institution of higher learning, child care center, shelter care home, diagnostic and treatment center, rehabilitation center, infirmary, community mental health center that serves both children and adults or adults only, residential treatment center that serves persons up to twenty-one years of age, community mental health center that serves only persons up to twenty-one years of age and day treatment center that serves persons up to twenty-one years of age or a health service organization operating as a freestanding hospice or a home health agency.
-The designation of these entities as health facilities is only for the purposes of definition in the Public Health Act and does not imply that a freestanding hospice or a home health agency is considered a health facility for the purposes of other provisions of state or federal laws.
+D. "health facility" means a public hospital, profit or nonprofit private hospital, general or special hospital, outpatient facility, maternity home or shelter, adult daycare facility, nursing home, intermediate care facility, boarding home not under the control of an institution of higher learning, child care center, shelter care home, diagnostic and treatment center, rehabilitation center, infirmary, community mental health center that serves both children and adults or adults only, residential treatment center that serves persons up to twenty-one years of age, community mental health center that serves only persons up to twenty-one years of age and day treatment center that serves persons up to twenty-one years of age or a health service organization operating as a freestanding hospice or a home health agency.
+The designation of these entities as health facilities is only for the purposes of definition in the Public Health Act and does not imply that a free-standing hospice or a home health agency is considered a health facility for the purposes of other provisions of state or federal laws.
 "Health facility" also includes those facilities that, by federal regulation, must be licensed by the state to obtain or maintain full or partial, permanent or temporary federal funding.
-It does not include the offices and treatment rooms of licensed private practitioners; - E. "person", when used without further qualification, means an individual or any other form of entity recognized by law; and - F. "secretary" means the secretary of children, youth and families as to child care centers, residential treatment centers that serve persons up to twenty-one years of age, community mental health centers that serve only persons up to twenty-one years of age, day treatment centers that serve persons up to twenty-one years of age, shelter care homes and those outpatient facilities that are also community-based behavioral health facilities serving only persons up to twenty-one years of age and the secretary of health as to all other health facilities.
+It does not include the offices and treatment rooms of licensed private practitioners; and

+E. "secretary" means the secretary of children, youth and families as to child care centers, residential treatment centers that serve persons up to twenty-one years of age, community mental health centers that serve only persons up to twenty-one years of age, day treatment centers that serve persons up to twenty-one years of age, shelter care homes and those outpatient facilities that are also community-based behavioral health facilities serving only persons up to twenty-one years of age and the secretary of health as to all other health facilities.

-History: 1953 Comp., \S 12-34-2, enacted by Laws 1973, ch.
-359, \S 2; 1977, ch.
-253, \S 39; 1979, ch.
-25, \S 1; 1981, ch.
-171, \S 10; 1983, ch.
-112, \S 1; 1987, ch.
-27, \S 1; 1996, ch.
-35, \S 1; 1999, ch.
-165, \S 1; 2003, ch.
-284, \S 1; 2007, ch.
-325, \S 6; 2007, ch.
-326, \S 1; 2015, ch.
-61, \S 1; 2015, ch.
-153, \S 1.
+History: 1953 Comp., § 12-34-2, enacted by Laws 1973, ch.
+359, § 2; 1977, ch.
+253, § 39; 1979, ch.
+25, § 1; 1981, ch.
+171, § 10; 1983, ch.
+112, § 1; 1987, ch.
+27, § 1; 1996, ch.
+35, § 1; 1999, ch.
+165, § 1; 2003, ch.
+284, § 1; 2007, ch.
+325, § 6; 2007, ch.
+326, § 1.